 How to Create the VHS Look in Premiere Pro + Free VHS Effect Presets

-I am a big fan of the VHS look, and right now, it seems like it’s more popular than ever.
-In fact, this nostalgic style is one of 2019’s biggest creative trends.
-Most VHS Look tutorials rely on After Effects, and then sending your footage back into Premiere Pro.
+Most VHS look tutorials rely on After Effects, and then sending your footage back into Premiere Pro.
 If you’re not experienced with After Effects — or are just in a hurry — this can slow your workflow.
 However, in this tutorial, I’ll show you how to create a VHS-inspired look entirely using Premiere Pro.
-We will even look at how we can add imperfections to the footage that would usually require work in After Effects.
+We’ll even look at how we can add imperfections to the footage that would usually require work in After Effects.

 Ready to see the world in VHS?
 Let’s get started!